Reviews You Can Rely On

 Won't hold attention for long

-Unfortunately, once the building stops, so does the use of this robot.
-There is not much you can do with it once it is fully constructed.
-The only way to control its motion is by moving it forward in a straight line.
-Aside from that, the only other interactive aspect is changing the pose of the eyes and arms.
-All other activities will have to come from your child's playful imagination.
-This robot kit lets you foster an interest in robotics and test the water with a low-cost option before investing in a more expensive product.
-However, we have a feeling its appeal will fade out sooner rather than later.
-If your kid has an interest in programming and wants something more challenging, the UBTech Jimu Buzzbot & Muttbot provides a great platform through its app interface to create your own routines or the option to choose from a library of community designs.
+Unfortunately, once the building stops, the only way to control its motion is by moving it forward in a straight line.
+The only other interactive aspect is changing the pose of the eyes and arms.
+All other activities must come from your child's imagination.
+It's a low-cost option before investing in a more expensive product.
+But its appeal will likely fade.
+If your kid is interested in programming and wants something more challenging, the UBTech Jimu Buzzbot & Muttbot provides a great platform through its app interface to create your own routines or the option to choose from a library of community designs.

 Credit: David Wise